heussd/nats-news-analysis/index.en.md

 1. `news` - News texts and their metadata.
 1. `match-urls` - URLs of positive matching articles.

+The outcomes of this system are:

+1. A Raindrop.io collection with articles matching to keywords.
+1. An Azure AI Search index prepared for hybrid search on news.
+1. A Grafana dashboard with metrics.
+1. An MCP-Server that allows consuming 1 and 2 with an agentic LLM (such as [Roo Code](https://roocode.com)).

 ## Involved services

 All services are orchestrated and scaled with `compose.yml`.